sogwiz/sogwiz-ctrx/README.md

 mvn clean install -Dusername=YOUR_USERNAME -Dpassword=YOUR_PASSWORD -Ddriver_path=~/Downloads/chromedriver
 ```
 * The -Dusername and -Dpassword are required parameters.
 * The -Ddriver_path points to the location of the chromedriver on your machine.
-If you choose not to provide this value, it will default to the value set config/testdata.properties
+If you choose not to provide this value, it will default to the value set in config/testdata.properties
 * NOTE: be sure to cd into the directory of the pom.xml file when executing the maven command

 Test Output